davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 TODO dois-je ajouter des choses dans l'article ?

-- [ ] Also, doing ray stabbing on multiple components probably increases chances of bad classification of a point.
-Could do closed component count (provided the model M is a closed orientable surface to start with, so the intersection polygons have well-defined interior) to speed up the test.
+- [x] Also, doing ray stabbing on multiple components probably increases chances of bad classification of a point.
+Could do closed component count (provided the model M is a closed orientable surface to start with, so the intersection polygons have well-defined interior) to speed up the test. ✅ 2025-02-04
+	🔼 We didn't face any bad classification at this point, but we might in the future considering using closed component count indeed, thanks for the suggestion.

 4.4.2
 -----